tamasmagyarhunor88/bank_tech_test_makers/README.md

 to be continued...

+## Approach
+I thought of approaching this tech text using the simplicity pill of the XP values and will only concentrate on what I am asked for.
+First I created my user stories and set up my project environment.
+Than I started making the skeleton of my README.
+Domain modeling gave me a higher level insight about what I'm going to build and what is the next step.
+The first two user stories were quite easy to reach within one Account class.
+When I had a look at the 3rd user story I had to consider redesigning my simple application.
+I considered making separating concerns but I thought at this not very sophisticated stage of my application, I can make a new method in the Account class that can handle printing statements and an new instance variable that can store my transactions log.

 ## Requirements

 * Account holder should be able to interact with your code via REPL like IRB or PRY.